Optimize your food blog for search engines

 Yoast SEO Plugin

-We recommend purchasing the premium version of Yoast, which handles a lot of the configuration and automatically applies best practices to your site and posts.
+We recommend using at minimum the free version of Yoast, which handles a lot of the configuration and automatically applies best practices to your site and posts.
 We recommend making the following settings are enabled:

 - Yoast > Search Appearance > Taxonomies > Categories > Show Archives in Search > Yes